AdobeDocs/commerce-merchant-services.en/help/live-search/best-practice.md

 ### Autocomplete

 Autocomplete, also known as type-ahead or autosuggest, is an interactive search feature that dynamically displays suggestions to users as they enter their search terms.
-This helps users find products more quickly and easily by offering real-time suggestions based on their input.
+This helps users quickly and easily find products by offering real-time suggestions based on their input.

 The [!DNL Live Search] [[!DNL popover]](storefront-popover.md) widget enables autocomplete search options to suggest popular products.
 With each character typed by the user, the popover updates with suggested products and thumbnail images of the top search results.